Explaining Contingencies, Variances, and Change Orders

 Introduce Your Clients to Change Orders

-A change order is an amendment to a construction contract that outlines changes in the project's scope, duration, and price.
-We use change orders to ensure that we aren't diluting our profits by covering extra costs that aren't our responsibility.
+A change order is an amendment to a construction contract that outlines changes in the project’s scope, duration, and contract price.
+We use change orders in the construction industry to ensure that we aren’t diluting our profits by covering extra construction costs that aren’t our responsibility.

 They’re necessary to ensure you capture any changes or modifications during a remodeling project and, most importantly, get paid for them.